How to Insert Data into MongoDB with Node.js and Mongoose

 });

-Defined MongoDB Schema
+Define the MongoDB Schema

-Here, we'll define our collection in MongoDB, the collection name will be my-collection-name.
+Here, we'll define our collection in MongoDB.
+The collection name will be my-collection-name.

 let localModel = new Schema({